scottcolfer/product-leaders/index.md

 Product leaders need safe spaces to share and learn from one another.
 But we don’t have many of these spaces.
 Public sector product leaders are especially poorly served, with a lot of stuff aimed at commercial sector.
 I took a punt and shared a LinkedIn post inviting folks to join this new thing, figuring we might get 10-20 interested.
 We quickly got to 50+ folks and it continues to grow.
-Get in touch if you'd like to join!
+Register here if you'd like to join!

 [Scott Colfer](http://scottcolfer.com), April 2024